Skip to main content

 Region B includes that count in later decisions

 This model means simultaneous traffic in multiple regions can briefly pass before every region has imported the latest remote usage.
 The tradeoff is deliberate: request-serving processes do not wait for cross-region coordination on the hot path.
+Own-region imports are a safety net, not a replacement for the regional origin.
+They can only raise local regional counts.
+They do not refresh the local entry’s regional-origin freshness deadline, and foreign counts still stay separate so they cannot be published again.
 Windows shorter than 60 seconds are effectively regional because the global convergence cadence is too coarse to provide useful cross-region accuracy.
 Longer windows can include global convergence before the window expires.

 Failure behavior